elsayyad/EDAs/Uprfront-Pricing-EDA.md

 ### Preparing data for regression

-I'll ingest the data with the features engineered and prepare it using python for a **linear regression**
+I’ll ingest the data with the features engineered and prepare it using python for a **linear regression**

 #### Selecting data features